someobserver/recurgence/math/09-recurgent-field-equations/06-compression-and-abstraction/index.md

 - $w_i(\lambda)$ are scale-dependent weighting functions,
 - $\mathcal{L}_{\text{eff}}^{(\lambda_i)}$ are effective Lagrangians at characteristic scales $\lambda_i$.

-This construction is necessary for the rigorous treatment of phenomena such as:
+This construction is required for the rigorous treatment of phenomena such as:
 - The blending of conceptual structures across abstraction levels,
 - The emergence of higher-order semantic entities from primitive constituents,
 - Downward causation, wherein macroscopic patterns impose constraints on microscopic dynamics.

-The integration of renormalization group flow into the recurgent field framework thus provides a principled mechanism for the transformation of meaning across scales, establishing a mathematically precise correspondence between microsemantic and macrosemantic domains.
+By weaving renormalization group flow into the recurgent field framework, the theory articulates a principled mechanism for the transformation of meaning across scales, making the correspondence between microsemantic and macrosemantic domains mathematically precise.

 ---